JHeirons/skycademy-guide/9-launch.md

 Please Note: This article assumes you have already successfully assembled and tested your payload and tracking devices.
 Visit our earlier guides if you need help with assembly.

-###One Month Before
+## One Month Before

 1. Order balloons.
 2. Get Civil Aviation Authority (CAA) permission to launch, including NOTAM - "a notice filed with an aviation authority to alert aircraft pilots of potential hazards along a flight route or at a location that could affect the safety of the flight."
 3. Confirm transport arrangements.
 4. Confirm extra staffing needs.
 5. Complete an offsite risk assessment.

-###One Week Before
+## One Week Before

-1. Order Helium with correct nozzle adapter **what should I put here about the adapter James?**.
+1. Order Helium with correct filling adapter, the adapt should look like the images below and is usually referred to as ____________.
-2. Complete your pre-flight calculations and measure out how much water you will need to achieve the right ascent rate for the balloon. (jump to Section 7 - Calculate Your Flight Profile for a detailed description of how to achieve this.)
+2. Repeat your pre-flight calculations to achieve the right ascent rate for your balloon.
 3. Make sure students and adult supervisors are clear on their different roles at the launch.
+4. Continue to check the flight predictions each day monitoring for any changes.
+Be prepared to change your plans if needed.

-###The Day Before
+## The Day Before

 1. Check the predicted flight path of your launch time and location using the [CUSF Landing Predictor](http://predict.habhub.org/).
 This will help you work out the best time to launch so that the payload lands safely on land (and not in the sea!)
 2. Charge all things that rely on battery power during launch day.